A.I. Artificial Intelligence: Development

-Kubrick began development on an adaptation of "Super-Toys Last All Summer Long" in the late 1970s, hiring the story's author, Brian Aldiss, to write a film treatment.
+Stanley Kubrick began development on an adaptation of "Super-Toys Last All Summer Long" in the late 1970s, hiring the story's author, Brian Aldiss, to write a film treatment.
 In 1985, Kubrick asked Steven Spielberg to direct the film, with Kubrick producing.
 Warner Bros. agreed to co-finance A.I. and cover distribution duties.
 The film labored in development hell, and Aldiss was fired by Kubrick over creative differences in 1989.
 Bob Shaw briefly served as writer, leaving after six weeks due to Kubrick's demanding work schedule, and Ian Watson was hired as the new writer in March 1990.
 Aldiss later remarked, "Not only did the bastard fire me, he hired my enemy [Watson] instead."
-Kubrick handed Watson The Adventures of Pinocchio for inspiration, calling A.I. "a picaresque robot version of Pinocchio".
+Kubrick handed Watson Carlo Collodi's The Adventures of Pinocchio for inspiration, calling A.I. "a picaresque robot version of Pinocchio".

 Three weeks later, Watson gave Kubrick his first story treatment, and concluded his work on A.I. in May 1991 with another treatment of 90 pages.
-Gigolo Joe was originally conceived as a G.I.
-Mecha, but Watson suggested changing him to a male prostitute.
+Gigolo Joe was originally conceived as a G.I. mecha, but Watson suggested changing him to a male prostitute.
 Kubrick joked, "I guess we lost the kiddie market."
 Meanwhile, Kubrick dropped A.I. to work on a film adaptation of Wartime Lies, feeling computer animation was not advanced enough to create the David character.
-After the release of Spielberg's Jurassic Park, with its innovative computer-generated imagery, it was announced in November 1993 that production of A.I. would begin in 1994.
-Dennis Muren and Ned Gorman, who worked on Jurassic Park, became visual effects supervisors, but Kubrick was displeased with their previsualization, and with the expense of hiring Industrial Light & Magic.
+After the release of Spielberg's Jurassic Park, with its innovative CGI, it was announced in November 1993 that production of A.I. would begin in 1994.
+Dennis Muren and Ned Gorman, who worked on Jurassic Park, became visual effects supervisors, but Kubrick was displeased with their previsualization, and with the expense of hiring Industrial Light & Magic (ILM) and Stan Winston Studio.

+Kubrick asked Sara Maitland to give the film mythic resonance.
+She recalls "He never referred to the film as 'A.I.'; he always called it 'Pinocchio.'"
+Kubrick's version ended the same way Spielberg's does, with advanced mechas reviving Monica, but only for a day.